elastic/snyk-github-issue-creator/README.md

 -   `--minimumSeverity`: If specified, vulnerabilities will only be displayed if they meet the minimum severity level.
 Valid options are 'low', 'medium', 'high', or 'critical'.
 Default: 'medium'.
+-   `--sortByPackageName`, `--no-sortByPackageName`: If specified, Snyk vulnerabilities will be sorted by package name when listing all vulnerabilities in batch mode.
+Default: Sort by severity.
 -   `--autoGenerate, --no-autoGenerate`: If specified, GitHub issues will be automatically generated without a confirmation prompt.
 Default: No.
 -   `--dryRun`: Do not create any GitHub issues or labels.